BBS-contact/BBS-Open-System/core/mind/index.md

 A system without a structured mind becomes:

-- unpredictable,
+- unpredictable
-- inconsistent,
+- inconsistent
-- manipulable,
+- manipulable
-- unsafe,
+- unsafe
-- ethically unstable.
+- ethically unstable

 The LEO Mind Layer prevents these risks by providing:

-- transparent reasoning,
+- transparent reasoning
-- stable logic,
+- stable logic
-- verified context,
+- verified context
-- ethical responsibility.
+- ethical responsibility

-It is the intellectual core of all decision support in BBS.
+It is the intellectual core of all decision support within BBS.

 ---

 ## Development Status

 The Mind Layer architecture is defined.
-Internal reasoning algorithms and long-term cognitive structures will be introduced gradually as safety, ethics, and alignment standards reach maturity.
+Internal reasoning algorithms, long-term cognitive structures,
+and advanced inference mechanisms will be introduced gradually
+as safety, ethics, and alignment standards reach full maturity.